 closes forever.
 With Eastern Airlines (under new CEO Frank Lorenzo) in dire financial straits, it opts not to

 extend its 15-year sponsorship of the attraction.
+The four-and-a-half-minute dark ride showcased travel destinations throughout the Caribbean and elsewhere, all of which were serviced by Eastern, and featured a theme song by Buddy Baker.
 (Five days later the attraction will reopen as If You Could Fly.)

 Walt Disney's Mickey Mouse Clock Book - created and illustrated by